1949 Wimbledon Championships

-A record 25,000 spectores attended the opening day of the championships.
+A record 25,000 spectators attended the opening day of the championships.
 Centre Court was fully restored and renovated for the championships in 1949, having suffered bomb damage during The Blitz in the Second World War.
 Women officiated as lines judges on Centre Court for the first time in 1949.
 The Men's Singles champion received the winners' trophy on Centre Court for the first time.